-They broke down every part of their game that needed improving and then worked on each and every one of them, until they finally achieved their end goal.
+They broke down every part of their game that needed improving and then put in place processes to work on each and every one of them, until they finally achieved their end goal.

 Every business owner should have a goal for their business.
-Set one big goal and then break that down into 90 day goals to keep yourself motivated.
+Set one big goal and then break that down into processes you put in place to move you towards that goal.